stevenxchung/OMSCS-Notes/CS 6310 - SA&D/Lesson 11 (P2L8) - Library Exercise (OCL).md

 ## Checkout Preconditions Quiz

-_For adults, which of the following is not a precondition for the Patron::checkOut operation?_
+_For adults, which of the following is not a precondition for the Patron::checkOut operation_?

 The patron has not exceeded checkout limit.

 ## Derived Data Quiz

 _Complete the OCL constraint for Patron's age.
-Hint: Use the OCL keyword derive._
+Hint: Use the OCL keyword derive_.

 ```java
 context Patron::age:Date